 - LSAT or GRE scores

 - Letters of recommendation (at least two) processed by LSAC

 - Resume.
 Describe your employment history, including part-time and summer employment.
 Attach the resume to your application

 - English proficiency test score (TOEFL or IELTS), if applicable

 - Personal statement: In an essay, discuss your motivation for attending law school and why you believe we will help you achieve your goals.
 Attach the personal statement to your application.

-To learn more about the JD-MPH Dual Degree Program’s application requirements, please visit the page on Kline School of Law's website below.
+To learn more about the JD program’s application requirements, please visit the Kline School of Law's website: